XFlow-Energy/xfe-control-sim/README.md

 ### 6. Version Control Strategy for Customers

 - If you deliver `customer_sim` to a customer, you can either:
-  1. Include a `.gitmodules` file pointing to the `xflow-control-sim` repo as a submodule, so that cloning `customer_sim` pulls in the correct commit of `xflow-control-sim`.
+  1. Include a `.gitmodules` file pointing to the `xfe-control-sim` repo as a submodule, so that cloning `customer_sim` pulls in the correct commit of `xfe-control-sim`.
-  2. Rely on the FetchContent logic to grab the right `xflow-control-sim` tag (e.g., `v1.2.3`) from GitHub.
+  2. Rely on the FetchContent logic to grab the right `xfe-control-sim` tag (e.g., `v1.2.3`) from GitHub.
-- In both cases, document in your README which branch or tag of `xflow-control-sim` is required.
-If a customer modifies `customer_sim`, they can keep that as a separate Git repo without changing the core code in `xflow-control-sim`.
+- In both cases, document in your README which branch or tag of `xfe-control-sim` is required.
+If a customer modifies `customer_sim`, they can keep that as a separate Git repo without changing the core code in `xfe-control-sim`.

 ---

 ## Summary

-- **`sim_example` is a standalone CMake project** that expects `xflow-control-sim` as a sibling.
+- **`sim_example` is a standalone CMake project** that expects `xfe-control-sim` as a sibling.
 If missing, it fetches the code from GitHub automatically.
 - **Copy or rename `sim_example` to create a customer-specific simulation** (e.g., `customer_sim`).
 - **Edit source files** in `customer_sim/src` following the stage macro patterns (e.g., `MAKE_STAGE`, `Map[]`, `DISPATCH_STAGE_OR_ERROR`).
 - **Update the `config/*.csv` files** to reflect the customer’s machine parameters and to select which variant of each stage to run.